petecarapetyan/maven_junit_main_template/docs/TO_REPLICATE.md

 ## Why this structure instead of another?

-The structure created by the maven archetype is thought to be the likeliest corporate standard/
+The structure created by the maven archetype is thought to be the likeliest corporate standard

 ## What about these other approaches?